sumeetmathpati/cs-gate/_cd/syntax-analysis/bottom-up-parsers/bottom-up-parsing.md

 - We find the handle and replaces with variable in the grammar.
     - To to this; first we perform **handle detection.**
 - Repeate the process until we get starting state.
-- If we reach the strating stae; there is not error in the string.
+- If we reach the strating state; there is not error in the string.
     - If we do not reach the starting state; there is an error in the string.

 ## Handle